 Feedback is the confirmation of adding products to the cart that also prevents people from putting something in the cart by error.
 A success message can appear as a small notification, a pop-up with a quick product overview, and an interstitial page.
 These variants cater to different product ranges and types of shoppers’ behavior.

-b) Another option is a pop-up with a product overview, buttons, and cross-sell sections.
+b) Another option is a pop-up with a product overview, buttons, and cross-sells.
 The pop-up can overlap the page content or appear unobtrusively at the upper part of the page (on desktops).
-As mentioned before, such pop-ups often perform the functions of a mini shopping cart.
+As mentioned before, such solutions often perform the functions of a mini shopping cart.

 An informative success message typically contains the following elements: